-Trips and ActivitiesDuring your time with us you'll get to experience all the best culture and activities that Oxford has to offer, as well as our trips to Cambridge and Windsor Castle - and our famous Oxford Scholastica International Ball on a boat!
+Trips and ActivitiesDuring your time with us you'll get to experience all the best culture and activities that Oxford has to offer, as well as our trips to Blenheim Palace and Windsor Castle - and our famous Oxford Scholastica International Ball on a boat!

 You’ll have the chance to tour around the oldest and largest occupied castle in the world, and the Official Residence of Her Majesty The Queen.
-You’ll hear all about its rich history spanning almost 1,000 years.
+There, you’ll hear all about its rich history spanning almost 1,000 years.

 Windsor and Eton was my perfect trip!
 It was perfectly organised, and Windsor Castle was absolutely stunning!Alicia Moesch, Switzerland